Quasi-Symmetries of Determinantal Point Processes: Multiplicative functionals and regularization

-These formulae show that the integral defining the variance of an additive functional may converge even when the integral defining its expectation does not.
-The normalized additive functional can thus by continuity be defined in $L_2$ even when the additive functional itself diverges almost surely.
+The integral defining the variance of an additive functional may converge even when the integral defining its expectation does not: for instance, if $f(x)=(|x|+1)^{-1}$ and $\Pi$ is the discrete sine-kernel.
+The normalized additive functional can nonetheless by continuity be defined in $L_2$ even when the additive functional itself diverges almost surely.